Swedish Royal Wedding Look-Back: Gustaf Adolf and Sibylla

 For her religious ceremony, Sibylla wore a simple long-sleeved white gown, with a v-neckline and lace veil.
 A bouquet of white lilies and a string of pearls completed her look, while Gustaf Adolf wore the uniform of the Swedish military.

 The couple were married for just over fourteen years, before Gustaf Adolf was killed in a plane crash just after take off in Copenhagen in January 1947.
 They had five children: Princess Margaretha, Mrs Ambler; Princess Birgitta of Sweden and Hohenzollern; Princess Désirée, Baroness Silfverschiöld; Princess Christina, Mrs Magnuson; and King Carl XVI Gustaf of Sweden.
-Princess Sibylla outlived her husband by twenty-five years.Filed under German Royals, Historical Royals, Swedish Royals
+Princess Sibylla outlived her husband by twenty-five years.Filed under Germany, Historical Royals, Sweden

-Tagged Prince Gustaf Adolf, Saxe-Coburg and Gotha, Sibylla of Saxe-Coburg and Gotha, Wedding.
+Tagged House of Saxe-Coburg and Gotha, Prince Gustaf Adolf Duke of Västerbotten, Sibylla of Saxe-Coburg and Gotha, Wedding.